alexrudy/postalicious/readme.txt

 === Postalicious ===
 Contributors: neop
 Donate link: http://neop.gbtopia.com/?p=108
-Tags: bookmarks, delicious, ma.gnolia, Google Reader, Reddit, Yahoo Pipes Requires at least: 2.3
+Tags: bookmarks, delicious, pinboard, diigo, Google Reader, Reddit, Yahoo Pipes, Jumptags Requires at least: 2.3
-Tested up to: 3.0.1
+Tested up to: 3.0.4
-Stable tag: 2.9.1
+Stable tag: 3.0

-Postalicious is a WordPress plugin that automatically posts your delicious, ma.gnolia, Google Reader, Reddit, Yahoo Pipes, or Jumptags bookmarks to your blog.
+Postalicious is a WordPress plugin that automatically posts your delicious, Google Reader, Reddit, Yahoo Pipes, Jumptags, Pinboard, or Diigo bookmarks to your blog.

 == Description ==

-Postalicious is a WordPress plugin that automatically posts your delicious, ma.gnolia, Google Reader, Reddit or Yahoo Pipes bookmarks to your blog.
+Postalicious is a WordPress plugin that automatically posts your delicious, Google Reader, Reddit, Yahoo Pipes, Jumptags, Pinboard, or Diigo bookmarks to your blog.
 The exact details of how your bookmarks are posted are very customizable and are designed to meet your specific needs.
 Postalicious uses the psuedo-cron functionality introduced in WordPress 2.1 to schedule automatic hourly updates.
 If you do not have WordPress 2.1 or later installed, you will still be able to use Postalicious, but you will have to perform the updates manually.

 == Installation ==

 Simply copy "wp-postalicious.php" to the "wp-content/plugins/" folder found in your WordPress installation.
 Then go to the "Plugins" tab inside the WordPress administration website and activate Postalicious.
-Finally you need to enter your account type (delicious, ma.gnolia, Google Reader, Reddit or Yahoo Pipes) and details as well as other Postalicious preferences in the by clicking the link labeled "Postalicious" inside the "Settings" menu on the navigation bar in the WordPress administration website.
+Finally you need to enter your account type (delicious, Google Reader, Reddit, Yahoo Pipes, Jumptags, Pinboard, or Diigo) and details as well as other Postalicious preferences in the by clicking the link labeled "Postalicious" inside the "Settings" menu on the navigation bar in the WordPress administration website.

 == Frequently Asked Questions ==